Festspielhaus Hellerau

 Festspielhaus Hellerau (English: Hellerau Festival House or Hellerau Theatre) is a theatre/studio building/classroom building located in Hellerau, the famous garden city district of Dresden, Germany.
 Built in 1911, it was an important center for early modern theatre up until the rise of the Nazi party, World War II and afterward when the area became part of Communist-occupied East Germany.
 After the German reunification and the departure of the Red Army, efforts were begun to restore the building, then nearly in ruins, to its original grandeur.
 The theatre was reopened to the public in September 2006 and restoration is currently ongoing.

 Inception and early history, 1909–1939

 Adolphe Appia, who was then working with Émile Jaques-Dalcroze, and who had been greatly influenced by his studies of Richard Wagner's music and ideas, designed the theater at Hellerau for Dalcroze's school.
 Brockett states that it was "the first theatre of modern times to be built without a proscenium arch and with a completely open stage."
 According to Brockett, Appia designed the theater in 1910 and designed a series of productions for it in 1912 and 1913.
+The summer programmes at the Festspielhaus Hellerau attracted around 5000 international guests, including leaders in the arts such as George Bernard Shaw, Vaslav Nijinsky, and Konstantin Stanislavski.